-3.0REPORT OF THE FUND ADMINISTRATOR
+3.0 REPORT OF THE FUND ADMINISTRATOR

-It is my pleasure to present the County government of Nyeri Car loan and Mortgage financial statements for the year ended 30th June 2019.
+It is my pleasure to present the County government of Nyeri Car loan and Mortgage financial statements for the year ended 30th June 2020.
 The financial statements present the financial performance of the fund over the past year.

-The fund was established in June, 2018 started with an amount of Ksh.
-100M.
-Since then, a total of 5 loan beneficiaries have made borrowings amounting to Ksh 19,150,000.00 We have achieved to give loans to all members as per their requests and the approval of the management team a) Revenue
+The fund was established in June, 2018 started with an amount of Kshs.
+100 Million.
+Since then, a total of eight loan beneficiaries have made borrowings amounting to Kshs 28,006,500.00 00.
+We have achieved to give loans to all members as per their requests and the approval of the management team.